The Federal Government will Become America's Model Employer for the 21st Century.

 Employees may ask their agencies to postpone reinstatement of their FEHB coverage from the day they are restored to their civilian positions until the day after their transitional TRICARE coverage ends, or any date within this timeframe.

-If you die after your Self and Family enrollment was terminated or suspended upon your entry into military service, and your family members are entitled to an annuity or to a basic employee death benefit under the Federal Employees Retirement System, your family members may have the enrollment reinstated effective on the day after your death.
+If you die after your Self Plus One or Self and Family enrollment was terminated or suspended upon your entry into military service, and your family members are entitled to an annuity or to a basic employee death benefit under the Federal Employees Retirement System, your family members may have the enrollment reinstated effective on the day after your death.
 Your family members also may change the enrollment just as if you were returning to civilian duty in the exercise of reemployment rights.

 If your enrollment was terminated and you: